TheMonk2121/ai-dev-tasks/400_guides/400_01_memory-system-architecture.md

 ## 🔬 ADVANCED RESEARCH & ANALYSIS METHODOLOGIES

+> **💡 What This Section Does**: This covers advanced research methods for deep technical analysis.
+If you're focused on using the system rather than building research tools, you can skip this section.

 ### **Systematic Research Framework**

 **Purpose**: Implement comprehensive research methodologies for technical decision-making, problem-solving, and system optimization.

+**Skip This If**: You're using the system rather than building research capabilities - the User Journey section above covers practical usage.

 **Key Principles**:
 - **Evidence-based research**: Systematic data collection and analysis